Normalized difference water index: Overview

-In remote sensing, ratio image or spectral rationing are enhancement techniques in which a raster pixel from one spectral band is divided by the corresponding value in another band.
+In remote sensing, ratio image or spectral ratioing are enhancement techniques in which a raster pixel from one spectral band is divided by the corresponding value in another band.
 Both the indexes above share this same functional form; the choice of bands used is what makes them appropriate for a specific purpose.

 If looking to monitor vegetation in drought affected areas, then it is advisable to use NDWI index proposed by Gao utilizing NIR and SWIR.
 The SWIR reflectance in this index reflects changes in both the vegetation water content and the spongy mesophyll structure in vegetation canopies.
 The NIR reflectance is affected by leaf internal structure and leaf dry matter content, but not by water content.
 The combination of the NIR with the SWIR removes variations induced by leaf internal structure and leaf dry matter content, improving the accuracy in retrieving the vegetation water content.

 NDWI concept as formulated by Gao combining reflectance of NIR and SWIR is more common and has wider range of application.
 It can be used for exploring water content at single leaf level as well as canopy/satellite level.